conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 Optional, `list[str]`.

 Platforms for which the environment must be solved.
-Mostly used by tools that generate lockfiles without installing to a prefix on the running machine.
+Mostly used by tools that generate lock files without installing to a prefix on the running machine.
 Each string MUST belong to the set of valid `subdirs`, with one exception: `noarch` MUST be rejected as a valid platform value.

-In the absence of the field, the single value MUST be assumed to correspond to a user-specified value, falling back to the running platform value .
+In the absence of the field, the single value MUST be assumed to correspond to a user-specified value, falling back to the running platform value.
 For example, running on Linux x86_64 the `platforms` would default to `[linux-64]`.

 ### `category`